thomasnakagawa/OatsUtil/README.md

 ```

 ## Setup
+Download the latest release from the [Releases](https://github.com/thomasnakagawa/OatsUtil/releases) page.
 Import the package file into Unity.
 To use the utilities, only the OatsUtil folder is required, the Editor folder contains unit tests and is optional.

 Add `using OatsUtil;` at the top of any of your scripts to use the methods and classes in this asset package.